ncme/c25519/README.md

   ~ Conversion between short Weierstrass (wei25519), Montgomery (c25519)
     and Edwards (ed25519) coordinates.
-This can be used, for example, to compute the Curve25519 Diffie-Hellman exchange in Edwards coordinates or to perform ECDSA with Ed25519 or Curve25519.
+This can be used, for example, to compute the Curve25519 Diffie-Hellman exchange in Edwards coordinates or to perform ECDSA with Ed25519.

 ``fprime``